smart-village-solutions/smart-village-app-cms/CONTRIBUTING.md

 # Contributing

-We love your work.
-We want to make it as easy as possible for you to contribute to our project.
-This document describes the steps you need to take to contribute to our project.
+Thank you for your interest in contributing to our project!
+We value your contributions and want to make the process as smooth as possible.
+This document outlines the necessary steps and guidelines to help you contribute effectively.

-## Steps
+## Contribution Steps

+1. **Branching**:
-- Feature branches should be created from the 'master' branch, based on the target deployment.
+   - Create feature branches from the 'master' branch, considering the target deployment.
-- Use the convention `[feat/update/fix/]SVA-...`, aligning with the corresponding Jira ticket, if existing.
+   - Use the naming convention `[feat/update/fix/]SVA-...`, aligning with the corresponding Jira ticket, if it exists.

+2. **Commit Messages**:
-- include `SVA-[Ticket-Number]` at the bottom of the commits message description, if existing.
+   - Include `SVA-[Ticket-Number]` at the bottom of the commit message description, if a Jira ticket exists.

-- Pull Requests (PRs):
+3. **Pull Requests (PRs)**:
-  - Description: Provide a detailed description, preferably with supporting images
+   - **Description**: Provide a comprehensive description, including supporting images if applicable.
-  - Assignees: Assign yourself as the PR owner
+   - **Assignees**: Assign yourself to the PR.
-  - Reviewers: Add two colleagues for peer review
+   - **Reviewers**: Select two colleagues for peer review.
-  - Labels: Attach the appropriate label to categorize the PR
+   - **Labels**: Attach relevant labels to categorize the PR.

-- Jira, if you have access
+4. **Jira Integration** (if you have access):
-  - Assign the category (e.g., 'Internal Review') within Jira
+   - Assign the appropriate category (e.g., 'Internal Review').
-  - Select a person for review
+   - Select a reviewer.
-  - Set a due date
+   - Set a due date.
-  - Add a comment for additional context
+   - Add comments for additional context and clarification.

-## Commits
+## Writing Good Commits

-Please pay attention to detailed and meaningful commit messages.
+Commit messages are a vital part of our development process.
+Please follow these guidelines for writing clear and concise commit messages:

-A good summary, thx to: https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/
+A good summary, thanks to: [freeCodeCamp](https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/)

 > - Specify the type of commit:
 >   - feat: The new feature you're adding to a particular application